naveenanair/DiscoverBeauty/README.md

 ##  Future work
 ***
-Build a color base of makeup products , allow user to ender favorite lipstick color and generate cost effective recommendations.
+Build a color base of makeup products , allow user to enter favorite lipstick color and generate cost effective recommendations.

 ##  Packages used
 ***